How to Build a Budget Racecar

 The Video

 I’ve since posted a YouTube video about this build.
-If you’d rather watch than read, check it out:
+If you’d rather watch than read, check it out here:

-I put this post together to prove that it’s possible to build a track-ready race car for a reasonable budget.
+I put this post together to prove that it’s possible to build a track-ready race car on a reasonable budget.

-As a matter of politeness, I won’t share numbers.
-A reasonable budget is unique to everyone–you can figure out yours on your own.
+As a matter of politeness, I won’t share exact numbers.
+A “reasonable” budget is unique to everyone—you can figure out yours on your own.

 On track at Driveway Austin.